• Skip to main content

 A mix-and-match gallery wall of metal photo prints in several sizes arranged as one composition on a warm-toned living room wall

-Five gallery wall layouts that always work
+Five gallery wall layouts to test

 The grid